rimoune/RoboND-Perception-Project/writeup_template.md

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

+Once the objects were segmented, it was time to perform object recognition.
+To accomplish this, I first trained a SVM on features vector extracted for objects in each scenario.
+The features were a concatenation of the color histogram in hsv color space and of the histogram of surface normals.
+The model was then used to predict the label for objects in each scenario and a label was output in RViz as it can be seen below:

+### Rima aggiungi Rviz per scenario 1-2-3

 ### Pick and Place Setup

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.